 Entering students who wish to receive credit by examination at Presbyterian College may do so by completing the test through a College Level Examination Program (CLEP) test center.
-The minimum score requirements are shown on the chart page 53.
 Students seeking CLEP credit should have transcripts sent to the Admissions Office.